JohnSwiftC/GuShell/README.md

 # GuShell
 > Lightweight and open source reverse shell client and connection manager built for Windows.
 (Named after a cat.)

-Find documentation and the guide here! https://johnswiftc.github.io/GuShell/#/
+Find documentation, build settings, and commands here! https://johnswiftc.github.io/GuShell/#/
 # Features
 - The manager is capable of managing several connections at once via the clientlist command!
 - The shell, while built along side the manager, can likely be used with any listener with how it was made.